tower-rs/tower/guides/README.md

-# Tower guides
+# Tower Guides

 These guides are meant to be an introduction to Tower.
 At least basic Rust experience is assumed.
 Some experience with asynchronous Rust is also recommended.
-If you're brand new to async Rust we recommend the [Asynchronous Programming in Rust][async-book] book or the [Tokio tutorial][tokio-tutorial].
+If you're brand new to async Rust, we recommend the [Asynchronous Programming in Rust][async-book] book or the [Tokio tutorial][tokio-tutorial].

 Additionally, some of these guides explain Tower from the perspective of HTTP